 Before we can get to that, keep in mind that getting dogs are great for kids as they teach them responsibility.
 Besides responsibilities, your child will also master the art of patience as she/he trains it to walk on a leash, relieve itself outside, and many other commands.
 To sum it up, dogs are a man’s best friend and a child’s partner and your children get to enjoy a diverse array of benefits from having a dog.

 However, it is easy to assume just because you love Chihuahuas and they are small they will be great partners to your kids but unfortunately that is not always the case.
 Just because a dog is small doesn’t mean it will get along with your young toddler.

 That is why we are here to discuss the A to Z of the most popular toy breeds, the Chihuahua and the Morkie to help you gain insight on whether they are suitable to have around your child.

-- 5 Conclusion: Which is better dog for Child Friendly morkie Vs Chihuahua?
+- 11 Conclusion: Which is a better dog for Child Friendly morkie Vs Chihuahua?